 In short, starting with a clean system is the best way to prevent future water quality issues.
 New systems in which the above factors haven’t been considered will most likely run into some kind of issue stemming from poor water quality.

-If you have any questions about data center cooling systems, give us a call.
-We’re experts when it comes to data center cooling systems, having supplied components for some of the largest datacenters in the world.
+If you're designing a system to cool a data center, super computer, or some other electronics, give us a call.
+We’re experts when it comes to data center cooling systems, having supplied components to some of the largest data centers in the world.
 And, odds are, if we can't help you, we can put you in contact with someone who can.
 We’re here to help you make sure your system starts clean and effective and stays that way.

 Water-Cooled Servers Common Designs, Components and Processes, ASHRAE Technical Committee 9.9, 2019